Definition & Facts for Proctitis

 Who is more likely to develop proctitis?

-- had radiation therapy to your pelvic area or lower abdomen, due to certain types of cancers
+- had radiation therapy to your pelvic area or lower abdomen to treat certain types of cancer

 What are the complications of proctitis?

-If your proctitis isn’t treated or doesn’t respond to treatment, you may have complications, including
+If your proctitis isn’t treated or doesn’t get better with treatment, you may develop complications, including

 - abscesses—painful, swollen, pus-filled areas caused by infection